SoftBank to raise $41 billion to expand share buyback, cut debt

 The share buyback will be in addition to the up to 500 billion yen buyback announced earlier this month, in the Japanese tech conglomerate’s biggest ever repurchase, and comes amid pressure from activist hedge fund Elliott Management to improve shareholder returns.

-The move comes as SoftBank’s share price has been hammered by investor scepticism over the outlook for CEO Masayoshi Son’s bets on startups like WeWork and Uber (UBER.N).
+The asset sales come during a growing financial squeeze on SoftBank and its $100 billion Vision Fund, which has recorded two consecutive quarters of losses as its tech bets fall short, with global economic growth sputtering due to the coronavirus pandemic.

-SoftBank’s share price extended early gains on Monday, jumping 19% following the announcement of the asset sales, which will be executed over the next four quarters.
+SoftBank’s share price extended early gains on Monday, closing up 19% following the announcement of the asset sales, which will be executed over the next four quarters.

 SoftBank did not specify what would be sold.